joetanx/mslab/secops-notes.md

 ### 3.4.
 Threat Intelligence for Deeper Context

-- **Enhancing Detection Accuracy**: Threat intelligence integrates known malicious indicators—such as suspicious IP addresses, domains, or attack signatures—into security analytics.
+- **Enhancing Detection Accuracy**: Threat intelligence integrates known malicious indicators - such as suspicious IP addresses, domains, or attack signatures - into security analytics.
 This helps analytics tools immediately recognize potential threats instead of relying solely on anomaly detection.
 - **Providing Context for Investigations**: Enriching logs with threat intelligence increases situational awareness and reveals whether an observed behavior is linked to known attack campaigns, helping analysts prioritize cases efficiently.
 Threat intelligence can also help to reveal tactics, techniques, and procedures (TTPs) associated with threat actors, aiding in identifying multistage attacks.
 - **Enabling Proactive Defense**: Rather than reacting to threats after they emerge, organizations can use intelligence-driven security analytics to anticipate risks.
 Organizations can use threat data to hunt for threats in the environment or adapt defense mechanisms to improve security analytics methodologies and defense strategies,